There are study tables, carrels, and study rooms throughout the library. These are available on a first come, first served basis.

 There are 25 group study rooms: 16 on the second floor and nine on the third floor.
-These are equipped with DVD players, 52-inch monitors and whiteboards.
-Note that these rooms are a very popular and often fully occupied from early in the morning.
+These are equipped with monitors and whiteboards.

-When not reserved by faculty, study rooms may be used on a first-come, first-served basis in accordance with the following priorities:
+When not reserved by faculty, study rooms may be used on a first-come, first-served basis per the following priorities:

 - Overall priority for the use of rooms is given to EVMS students.

 - Priority is given to primary clients (individuals or groups) using curriculum-related audiovisual resources/equipment.

 - Group study rooms are intended for use by groups who are studying together.
 Groups have priority over one or more people studying individually.
 Individuals must yield or share the space.

 - The library encourages collegiality by sharing study spaces.

 - Use of the group study rooms is contingent upon following library policy and upon observing the needs of others for quiet study.

 - Personal belongings may not be left in the study rooms to hold them; items left unattended will be moved to the Circulation Desk and consigned to the lost-and-found if not retrieved.